 The Bank of Curryville was founded on solid business principles.
 Good management was proven when the bank survived the Depression of the 1930’s under the leadership of Mr. Hawkins.

 Mr. Hawkins died in 1937 and a former bank examiner, G. B. Weber, became cashier, a position he held until 1943 when Kennedy Bucks became cashier.
 The bank operated in Curryville until 1945 when John McIlroy and Sen. Edward Long bought it and moved it to Bowling Green.

 In May 1945, the guard changed from directors J. D. Gates, B. Brown, J. Henry Sisson, W. Caldwell, and L.D.
 Harris to Sen. Long, Mr. McIlroy, Mr. Harris, Leslie D. Long (father of Sen. Long), and W.T.
 McIlroy (the father of Mr. McIlroy).
 Leslie T. McCulley was the managing officer, followed by Lowell Pasley.

 In 1957, Carl E. Murray was appointed CEO and served in that position until August 1, 1987.
 During Mr. Murray’s term, the Bank moved to its present location on Church Street in 1968.

 Tapley McCune succeeded Mr. Murray.
 Mr. McCune had both professional and family roots in the banking business.
-An employee of Community Bank since 1960, when he started as teller, Mr. McCune is the great great nephew of H.G.
+He was an employee of Community State Bank for 46 years.
+Mr. McCune is the great great nephew of H.G.
 McCune, one of the founding directors of the Bank of Curryville.